 All the nitty gritty of the creative brief that cannot be addressed asynchronously can be reviewed and addressed in real-time when you meet.
 Also, any “busy bees” that are introverts by nature can be more confident in asynchronous creative briefs, providing valuable insight during the review process.

-Asynchronous communication is simply effective and quite productive.
+Remote collaboration is simply effective and quite productive.
 Don’t completely rely on it though —both synchronous and asynchronous forms of communication during a creative brief and review process have their rightful place and are worth their weight in gold.
 The ideal balance is achieved when you know the perfect timing to use either.